scriptit-fr/ChatGPTApp/README.md

 Start the chat conversation.
 It sends all your messages and any added function to the chat GPT.
 It will return the last chat answer.

-Supported attributes for the advanced parameters : (see openAI documentation for more info)
+Supported attributes for the advanced parameters :

 ```javascript
 advancedParametersObject = {